Jack Daniel's: Master distillers

 Former Master Distillers include Nathan "Nearest" Green (1875–81), Jess Motlow (1911–41), Lem Tolley (1941–64), Jess Gamble (1964–66), and Frank Bobo (1966–92).

 Jimmy Bedford held the position for 20 years.
 Bedford retired in mid-2008 after being the subject of a $3.5 million sexual harassment lawsuit against the company that ended in an out-of-court settlement, and he died on August 7, 2009, after suffering a heart attack at his home in Lynchburg.

 Jeff Arnett, a company employee since 2001, became Master Distiller in 2008.
 On September 3, 2020, Arnett announced that he was stepping down from the company.
-On April 20, 2021, he announced that he and partners were opening Company Distilling, a new whiskey distillery, near the Great Smokey Mountains.
+On April 20, 2021, he announced that he and partners were opening Company Distilling, a new whiskey distillery, near the Great Smoky Mountains.

 Chris Fletcher became the 8th Master Distiller in 2020 after serving as Assistant Master Distiller for six years prior.
 Fletcher is the grandson of former Master Distiller, Frank Bobo.